Skip to main content

 Live form preview

 For an optimal user experience, it is recommended to show a live preview of the form along with the builder.
 To do so, you could display a runner in a side-by-side view with the builder (or use a popup or overlay to display the runner).
 Besides showing the live preview and updating the form when a change is made in the builder, you can also enable interactions between the two.
-First, it is possible to listen to an event in the builder that supplies information about the element being edited.
-This can be used to bring that element into view in the runner live preview.
-Second, it is possible to open editor panels of elements in the builder using the edit function when the user clicks an element in the live preview.
+That allows to bring the element that's being edited into view in the live preview.
+It also makes it possible to open the properties of an element in the builder by clicking on it in the live preview.
 These two features can greatly improve the user experience.

 Live preview using stock runners